Train Advise Assist Command – East: History as Regional Command – East

 Prior to 2014, the formation was known as Regional Command – East (RC–East).
-In June 2003, 25th Infantry Division (Light) Division Artillery deployed to Afghanistan to fulfill a unique mission.
+In June 2003, the 25th Infantry Division (Light) Division Artillery deployed to Afghanistan to fulfill a unique mission.
 Division Artillery headquarters would serve as the headquarters of Regional Command East, which was to cover 16 provinces in the east of the country.
 It was led by the division artillery commander, and comprised the 2nd Battalion, 27th Infantry Regiment (25 ID), 3rd Battalion 3rd Marines, 3rd Battalion, 116th Infantry Regiment (29 ID), three forming Afghan kandaks (battalions), and, eventually, a total of eight Provincial Reconstruction Teams.
 The formal transfer of authority between 10th Mountain and 25th Infantry took place on 15 April 2004.

 Responsibility for Regional Command East originally fell to the 6th Marines.
 The area of operations included Bamyan, Parwan, Kapisa, Nuristan, Kunar, Laghman, Kabul, Wardak, Logar, Nangarhar, and Ghazni Provinces.
 The 25th Infantry Division Artillery headquarters, commanded by Col. Gary H. Cheek, took over RC East in June 2004.